ambulantelab/gobilda/README.md

 - INSERT IMAGE HERE

 ## Foxglove
-Check out the [Foxglove documentation](https://docs.foxglove.dev/docs).
-Foxglove is a cross-platform visualization tool that we will use in this class to help us better understand and parse the data that is coming from the sensors and robot.
-This is an application that can be downloaded locally on your laptop and works without needing a ROS2 installation on your laptop.
-Note you will need to make a free account before you can download the desktop application.
+Check out the official [Foxglove documentation](https://docs.foxglove.dev/docs) to get started.
+Foxglove is a powerful, cross-platform visualization tool that we'll use throughout this course to better understand and interpret data from our sensors and robots.
+One of the key advantages of Foxglove is that it can be installed locally on your laptop and run independently — no ROS 2 installation is required on your machine.

-In paticular chcek out the sections: Overview and Frameworks --> ROS2
+Before downloading the desktop application, you’ll need to create a free Foxglove account.
+Once you're in, pay special attention to the Overview and Frameworks → ROS 2 sections of the documentation, as they’ll give you a solid foundation for integrating Foxglove with the tools we'll be using.

 ## Workspace Structure
 ### Packages